-US retail sales up a record 17.7% in a partial rebound
+US shoppers returned with vigor in May in partial rebound

 The virus-induced recession not only diminished spending in most sectors of the economy.
 It has also accelerated shifts in where people shop and what they buy.
 The changes forced by the coronavirus have aided online retailers and building materials stores and other outlets that stayed open during the outbreak.
 Other businesses are facing persistent financial strains.

-Sales at non-store retailers, which include internet companies like Amazon and eBay, rose 9% in May after posting growth of 9.5% in April.
-They are up a sizable 30.8% from a year ago.
+Extending an ongoing shift in shopping habits, Americans last month stepped up their purchases at non-store retailers, which include internet companies like Amazon and eBay, by 9% after boosting such purchases nearly 10% in April.
+This category of sales is up a sizable 31% from a year ago.

-Building materials stores enjoyed a monthly gain of 10.9% last month and annualized growth of 16.4%.
-Grocers have posed a 14.4% annual sales increase, reflecting fewer people eating out at restaurants because of the pandemic.
+When consumers do make purchases at physical stores, they're increasingly doing so for such items as buildings materials and groceries.
+Building materials stores posted a monthly gain of 11% last month and year-over-year growth of 16%.
+Shoppers have increased their grocery purchases by an annual 14%, with fewer of them dining at restaurants because of the pandemic.

-Other sectors in retail posted spectacular growth in May yet still face an uncertain future given the blows they absorbed in March and April.
-Clothiers achieved a stunning 188% monthly gain but still remain down 63% over the past 12 months.
-Furniture store sales surged 90% last month, but they're still down more than 21% on the year.
-This same pattern holds for restaurants, electronics stores, department stores and auto dealers.
+Shoppers last month vastly increased their spending in other categories, too, though some of these sectors still face a dim future given the blows they absorbed in March and April.
+Clothing purchases soared 188% from April to May but remain down 63% over the past 12 months.
+Though consumers ramped up their spending at furniture stores by 90% last month, sales remain down more than 21% year over year.
+The same pattern holds for restaurants, electronics stores, department stores and auto dealers.

-Retail sales account for roughly half of all consumer spending, which fuels about 70% of total economic activity.
-The rest of consumer spending includes services, from cellphone and internet contracts to gym memberships and child care.
+Americans' retail purchases account for roughly half of all consumer spending, which fuels about 70% of total economic activity.
+The rest of their spending includes services, from cellphone and internet contracts to gym memberships and child care.

 Nearly 80% of small retailers and restaurants tracked by the scheduling tool Homebase that were closed in mid-April have since reopened.
 Yet these smaller businesses remain under pressure.
 Their stresses in part reflect changes emerging as social distancing has become essential and shopping habits evolve.